Daily Habits – Little Actions that Support Your Success

 We commonly overlook the power of our daily habits in reaching our goals.
 We take for granted the value we derive from eating a healthy breakfast, checking our calendar for appointments, and reading or listening to the news.
 But, skip one of these actions and you’ll immediately feel the difference.
-Life will be off a beat or out of step and, even if you don’t understand why, as you look back on your day, the omission will be apparent.
+Life will be off a beat or out of step and, even if you don’t understand why.
+As you look back on your day, the omission of your daily habits will be apparent.
 As a job seeker, you are facing enough stress and feeling off-kilter can add to your burden.

 What do our daily habits do for us?
 They provide continuity as well as a sense of wholeness and fulfillment.
 They limit the number of decisions we make.
 Our daily habits are auto-pilot for the repetitious activities of daily life; freeing up our mental space and our time and energy for our job search.

 Remember when you learned a new skill, like riding a bike or driving a car?
 You had to pay attention every time you got on your bike or started the car.
 Now riding and driving are second nature.
 It’s the same way with habits.
 At first, you pay close and careful attention and once those habits are ingrained, you don’t even think about them.
 In fact, sometimes you have to think hard to confirm you did something, like close the garage door as you are driving down the block.